Probing Black Hole Phase Transitions through Quasi-Periodic Oscillations: RN black hole

 In the SBH and LBH region, both \(\nu_U\) and \(\nu_L\) decrease with increasing temperature.
 In the IBH branch, the frequencies increase with temperature.
 For charge values above the critical threshold (\(Q > Q_c\)), the temperature-frequency relation is smooth and monotonic, with no indication of a phase transition.
 In this regime, both frequencies evolve predictably: \(\nu_U\) decreases gradually with temperature, while \(\nu_L\) remains positive and asymptotically approaches zero from above.
 In summary, the overall qualitative behavior of QPO frequencies for massive particles is consistent with the massless case.\\

 It is important to note that the QPO frequencies observed are believed to be influenced by the temperature and dynamics of the accretion disk, which can reach values of \(10^6\)–\(10^7\) K and is accessible via X-ray spectral observations.
 In contrast, the Hawking temperature of a black hole, is an extremely small quantity and has no direct observational signature as of now.
 However, changes in the Hawking temperature are associated with changes in the geometry of the black hole spacetime, particularly near the event horizon.
 Since QPO frequencies are sensitive to the spacetime structure in the inner accretion region, these geometric changes can influence their behavior.
 We do not suggest a direct physical connection between the two, but rather use the temperature as a thermodynamic indicator of the black hole's geometric phase.
 By plotting QPO frequencies directly against Hawking temperature, we aim to isolate the influence of the black hole geometry on the QPO behavior.
-Although the exact physical mechanism connecting the two remains complex and not fully understood, the way QPO frequencies change across different thermodynamic phases reveals meaningful patterns.
-These results suggest that QPOs could carry observable signatures of black hole phase transitions.\\
+Although the exact physical mechanism connecting the two remains complex and not fully understood, the way QPO frequencies change across different thermodynamic phases reveals meaningful patterns. \\

 We have also performed our analysis using the ER2, ER3, ER4 models as well as the Warped Disk (WD) model for both mass and massless particle case.
 All these QPO models exhibit consistent qualitative behavior and successfully capture the features of black hole phase transitions and the associated stability structure.
 For the sake of brevity, we omit the detailed results here while these analysis is shown for Kerr black hole as it will be more physically meaningful.
 It is worth noting, however, that while the overall trends remain coherent across models, the actual frequency values may vary.
 Across all five models, the behavior of the upper and lower QPO frequencies as functions of temperature remains qualitatively similar: in the SBH phase, frequencies decrease with temperature, indicating stable motion; in the IBH phase, the frequencies rise, signaling instability; and in the LBH phase, they gradually level off and approach constant values in the asymptotic limit.